epomatti/azure-appserv-custom-signin/README.md

 - Token store: No
 - Allowed token audiences: `api://{application_id}`

-➡️ Make sure that the issuer URL is the new one `https://login.microsoftonline.com/{TENANT_ID}`

 ## Deploy the web api to Azure

 Enter the application directory: